bevyengine/rfcs/rfcs/45-stageless.md

                apply_acceleration,
                apply_velocity
             )
-            // Conveneniently ordering these systems relative to each other .chain()
+            // Conveniently ordering these systems relative to each other .chain()
          )
         .run();